About Us

 Our Story

-We met at the University of Waterloo in 2011 when we were 21 year old undergrad students.
-Ari was studying engineering and Cecily science.
-It was our love for electronic music that ultimately brought us together.
+We met at the University of Waterloo back in 2011 when we were 21-year-old undergrads - Ari was studying engineering, and Cecily was studying science.
+What brought us together?
+Our shared love for electronic music.

 Read our full story about how and why we left our career-focussed life behind to travel around the world.